 Visit the land of Sodor at the Liberty Science Center.
 Photo courtesy of the museum

-14. While at the Liberty Science Center, surprise your little engineer with a visit to the Thomas & Friends: Explore the Rails exhibit.
+14. While at the Liberty Science Center, surprise your little sleuth with a visit to the Sherlock Holmes exhibit.

 18. Burn off some energy and bounce at an indoor trampoline or bounce house.